 - You get to use your socialization and people skills.
 Since you’re interacting with clients often, it requires you to have an outgoing, amiable personality.

 - If you like to travel, audit is the way to go.
-Traveling to client sites is a major part of the job–plus the hotel points are nice!
+While travel is currently limited or non-existent, traveling to client sites is a major part of the job, post-pandemic.

 - People will ALWAYS ask you, can you do my taxes?
 You can’t.